guptasarthak328/hackrfsdr_sweep_pi/README.md

     hostname -I
 ```

-This IP Address will allow you to transfer files between your Computer and Raspberry Pi.
+This IP Address will allow you to transfer files between your Computer and Raspberry Pi if [username]@[hostname].local is not working.

 #### Executing the files w/ Command Line Arguments